AndreaBe99/community-deception-thesis/test/readme.md

   - **NMI**, Normalized Mutual Information, value between 0 and 1;
   - Average number of **steps** to hide the node;
   - **Time** to hide the node;

-**!
-NOTE:** With the `vote` dataset, we have decided to perform 10 iterations for each combination of $\tau$ and $\beta$ because we wanted to have a good approximation of the results, but we have not performed 100 iterations because the time to perform 100 iterations was too high.

-**!
-NOTE:** In the `degree_distributed_budget` folder, we have not performed the **Node Deception** task, because the different ways to assign the budget to the nodes, not influence the results of the **Node Deception** task.